 - Leaves: The leaves of lantana species are fairly small and medium green with a serrated spear shape.
 Many varieties have a fuzzy hand feel (see strigose, above), but some are smooth.
 The leaves are one of the first indicators of poor plant health.
 Changes in coloration or spotting likely are signs of an infestation.

 - Trimming: Lantanas respond will to trimming both indoors and out.
 Pruning of outdoor plants should take place in the spring.
 Gardeners may cut back about a third of the growth.
 Deadheading spent blooms can keep the plant looking attractive all season long, but it is not vital to its health.
 Indoor plants should be trimmed periodically to keep them at a size that’s appropriate for the indoors.
 If you are thinking about getting an indoor plant then you might want to see this website here on how to help them grow further.
 Tree-trimmed specimens require routine pruning to help maintain their shape.

 - Fertilizing: Although it is not crucial, some gardeners prefer to fertilize their lantana plants.
 Use a balanced fertilizer of about 10-10-10, and be careful not to overdo it.
 Too much fertilizer can burn and kill the plant.

 - Pests: There is a common belief that the leaves of lantanas are poisonous to many herbivores, but there are some bird species that consider them to be quite tasty.
+To stop these birds from feasting on the plants, a plymouth bird mesh system can be implemented to protect the plants from being harvested.
 It is believed that their rampant growth in Australia might be due to its undesirable taste among some animals.
 They also might be dangerous for pets if eaten routinely.

 - Disease: Though hardy, the lantana genus has its share of natural threats.
 Insects such as lace wings or white flies can attack the leaves, making them turn black.
 There some molds that might make their home in lantanas as well, including powdery mildew or sooty mold.
 These, along with the insect problems, may be treated with chemical sprays formulated for plants.